machine mastery

 Extracted coffee puck showing uneven wet spots and holes from water channeling

-Remove the puck and examine it:
+Pop out the puck and examine it:

 Uniform color and moistureGood extraction

-Wet spots or holesWater concentrated there
+Wet spots or visible holesWater concentrated there

 Dry patchesUnder-extracted areas